Schalast | Experience Reports

 A week on Malta, at the expense of the law firm, in a 4-star hotel.
-There had to be a catch, but there wasn’t.
-At most the fact that is can get very hot on Malta in August.
+There had to be a catch, but there wasn’t; at most the fact that it can get very hot on Malta in August.

-In August 2015, Schalast & Partner made it possibility for me to participate in the Multilaw Academy on Malta.
-The Multilaw Academy is an event held annually by our international network Multilaw for associates and young partners of it member firms.
-The location where the event is held also changes every year.
+In August 2015, Schalast & Partner made it possible for me to participate in the Multilaw Academy on Malta.
+The Multilaw Academy is an event held annually by our international network MULTILAW for associates and young partners of its member firms.
+The location where the event is held changes every year.

 All in all, this week was not just a special experience at professional level.
 The new acquaintances and friends made from a total of 21 countries were a huge gain and brought the world a little bit closer together.

 Master of Laws - Mergers & Acquisitions, 2014

 The question came out of the blue and I was completely unprepared for it: “We would like to make it possible for you to do an M&A Master’s Programme at the Frankfurt School of Finance and Management; what do you say?”
 Naturally, I said “yes!”

 The M&A Master’s Programme is a degree course offered by the Frankfurt School and designed to give students comprehensive insight into every phase of an M&A transaction.
 It is intended to give them the tools to be able to successfully manage a deal at any time, even on unfamiliar ground.